 About early childhood intervention

 Early childhood intervention is therapies, learning activities and other community supports for children younger than 7 years who are autistic or who have disability or other additional needs.

-Early childhood intervention gives children the support they need to grow, thrive, reach their full potential and participate in their communities.
+Early childhood intervention gives children the specialised support they need to grow, thrive, reach their full potential and participate in their communities.
 It also helps families support their children’s development.

-If your child is younger than 9 years and has disability or is younger than 6 and has developmental delay or autism, the NDIS Early Childhood Early Intervention (ECEI) approach gives them quick access to support.
+If your child is younger than 9 years and has disability or is younger than 6 and has developmental delay or developmental concerns, the NDIS early childhood approach gives them quick access to support.
 If your child needs longer-term support, they might become an NDIS participant.

 Quality in early childhood intervention services: what it looks like

 Early childhood intervention services provide individualised programs for children younger than 7 years who are autistic or who have disability or other additional needs.
 These services support children’s families too.